The Beauceron dog breed is big, strong, powerful and loyal.

 A good thorough brushing once a week is necessary, at a minimum.
 This will get rid of dead hairs before they get on the furniture!

 The Beauceron is sometimes seen with cropped ears, like a Doberman.
-This breed naturally has long ears, like a labrador.
+This breed naturally has long ears, like a Labrador Retriever.
 We do NOT agree with ear cropping.
 This is done purely to give the dog permanently erect ears like a German Shepherd.
 But it is not natural nor is there any good reason, other than cosmetic.
-But it is painful and disfiguring for the dog, and we condemn it outright.
+It is painful and disfiguring for the dog, and we condemn it outright.

 The Beauceron dog is a generally healthy breed with few issues.
 However there are a couple of things to be aware of.
-The National Breed Assocociation recommends the following tests;
+The National Breed Association recommends the following tests;

 There is also an issue with bloat, a sudden and life-threatening condition.
 The risk of this can be reduced with an anti-gulping bowl.